 - The primary therapeutic model followed by the clinical training program is cognitive behavior therapy.
 As part of the initial practicum experience students will be trained to use the Cognitive Therapy Rating Scale (CTRS) to assess how well student-led therapy sessions exemplify this model.
 Most research and accrediting bodies use a minimum total score of 40 to represent therapeutic competence in CBT. - In January of the student's first practicum year in the training clinic a sample of 3 to 5 recorded therapy sessions will be rated by clinical supervisors using the CTRS.
-It is expected that at least one of these sessions will have a total score of 40 or above before the student applies for off-site clinical practicum experiences (applications are typically made in February and March).

-- A score of 40 on the CTRS indicates that the majority of individual item level scores are "2 - evidence of competence, but numerous problems and lack of consistency" and "3 - competent, but some problems and/or inconsistencies" or higher.
-Identified areas of weakness will be addressed during the student's second semester in the training clinic. - Students with CTRS total scores lower than 40 will have a limited choice of practicum experiences and may be required to remain in the training clinic for another year. - By the time of internship application, the student is expected to have had two additional psychotherapy sessions representing their current work as an advanced student rated at 40 or higher on the CTRS.
-The sessions chosen for rating can be from a client seen in the training clinic or from a client seen at an external practicum site.
-If the sessions are recorded at an external site, the graduate clinician must obtain written consent from the client and clinical supervisor for program supervisors to watch and rate the session.
+It is expected that at least one of these sessions will have a total score of 40 or above before the student applies for off-site clinical practicum experiences (applications are typically made in February and March). - A score of 40 on the CTRS indicates that the majority of individual item level scores are "2 evidence of competence, but numerous problems and lack of consistency" and "3 competent, but some problems and/or inconsistencies" or higher.
+Identified areas of weakness will be addressed during the student's second semester in the training clinic. - Students with CTRS total scores lower than 40 will have a limited choice of practicum experiences and may be required to remain in the training clinic for another year.